Home > Blog > Best Way to Store Tools: Power and Hand Tool Storage Tips

 - Treat the rusty tools: Next, it is time to treat the rusty tools in your collection.
 Even if a tool only has a small amount of rust on it, it is still important that it is treated for rust.
 The sooner you’re able to treat the tool to prevent the rust from spreading, the better.

-- Find a tool storage solution: There are many different options for storing tools.
+- Finding storage for your tools: There are many different options for storing tools.
 Some popular options for storing hand tools is using a peg board or drawer system.
 For power tools, many people use a tool storage rack or cabinet.
 Depending on the layout of your storage space and the tools you are looking to store, choose the best storage solution for you.

 - Consider temperature: While the basement and garage are common locations for storing tools, they are also prone to dangerous fluctuations in temperature.
 If you are unable to store your tools inside of your home, consider a climate controlled storage unit.
 A climate controlled storage unit will help to best protect your tools from temperature fluctuations.